vallauri-ict/ajax-playground-palumbovalerio/Ajax_Finance/README.md

 3. Show a table with datas of the chosen company
 4. Allows you to choose a sector of companies performances
 5. Show a chart with performances datas;
+6. Allows you to download the chart in jpg format.

 --------------------------------